abdoulousseini2028-droid/real-time-object-detection/README.md

-# 🚀 Real-Time YouTube Object Detector (YOLOv5)
+#  Real-Time YouTube Object Detector
-A high-performance real-time object detection system that processes YouTube streams using YOLOv5 and `yt-dlp`.

 The full video demonstration could not be hosted directly in this repository due to GitHub's **100MB file size limit**.